Frequently Asked Questions

 |You qualify for DACA if:

-3. Be prepared to apply to renew your DACA about 4 months before it expires.
+2. Plan to renew DACA between 4 and 5 months before it expires.

 My work permit expires before August 15, 2014.
 Can I renew DACA?